New Students' Information 2015/16

 Completing Enrolment will give you access to your personal @durham.ac.uk email address and access to view information from your department and college in DUO.
 It is important to check this email address regularly as this will be a main form of contact once you are enrolled.

-It is also advisable to begin the module registration process (see departmental pages) by provisionally selecting your optional modules before you arrive.
+You can also begin the module registration process (see departmental pages and information sent by your departments) by provisionally selecting your optional modules before you arrive.
+Module choices need to be made by 5pm on Tuesday of Induction Week, 6th October 2015

 Verification of identity